franklongford/ALIAS/README.md

 #### Conda Installation

-If using anaconda or miniconda python distribution, this can be easily initiated by creating a default environment:
+If using anaconda or miniconda python distribution, this can be easily initiated by creating a default bootstrap
+environment:

-    conda create -n setup python=3.6 -y click setuptools source activate setup
+    conda create -n bootstrap python=3.6 -y click setuptools source activate bootstrap

 Then build the `alias-py36` environment using same command as before but with the `--conda` flag: